gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 Try using [Surge](http://surge.sh/) for deploying your first Gatsby website.
 Surge is one of many "static site hosts" which make it possible to deploy Gatsby sites.

-If you haven't previously installed &amp; set up Surge, open a new terminal window and install their command-line tool:
+If you haven't previously installed & set up Surge, open a new terminal window and install their command-line tool:

 ```shell
 npm install --global surge